| This is the 92nd story of Our Life Logs |

 Everything about the dynamic of our relationship changed.
 In that day in age, the doctors wouldn’t let a person do anything after surviving a heart attack.
 Danny couldn’t work or drive, and was medically discharged from the marine reserve.
 Money became tight.
 I remained the primary bread winner until I became pregnant with our daughter Kierra in 1973.

 We got by living paycheck to paycheck.
 The thing that was most difficult was that the guy I married was never the same.
 Before, Danny was the life of the party, but after, he pulled away from conversation.
 He grew very serious, constantly having chest pains.
 He was just sick, living in fear of death—at the age of 23.
 If he wasn’t stretched on the couch in a cold sweat, he was popping nitroglycerin.
-Even so, I still loved him and adjusted to his new personality.
+Yet, I still loved him and adjusted to his new personality.

 One weekend in October of 1982, Danny started feeling sick, so I took our daughter to stay with one of my aunts.
 Well, when I got home, he had fixed supper—something completely out of the ordinary.
 He was being real sweet until later that evening.
 His chest pains became unbearable.
 The next morning, he went to the hospital to get things checked out.